 Implementation of this recommendation was reported to be completed by all FSB jurisdictions in the 2016 IMN survey.
-Given this, the reporting of progress with respect to this recommendation will take place every 2-3 years henceforth (i.e. in 2019 or 2020).
+Given this, the reporting of progress with respect to this recommendation will not be collected in the 2019 survey.

 II.
 Securitisation III IV V VI VII VIII IX X